 Umut Özkırımlı is a Senior Research Fellow at IBEI (Institut Barcelona d’Estudis Internacionals), a professor at Blanquerna, Ramon Llull University, and a Senior Research Associate at CIDOB (Barcelona Centre for International Affairs).
+He is also the Academic Director of the Barcelona Summer School of the Mediterranean and the Middle East.
 He is the author of the acclaimed Theories of Nationalism: A Critical Introduction, currently in its third edition.
 His writings appear frequently in The Guardian, openDemocracy, Times Higher Education, Huffington Post, Al Jazeera, among others.

 The Left Way Back from Woke

 Right now, someone, somewhere is being cancelled.
 Off-the-cuff tweets or “harmless” office banter have the potential to wreck lives.
 The Left condemns the Right, and the bigotry of the old elites.
 The Right complains about brain-dead political correctness, and the erosion of liberal values.
 In reality, both sides are colluding in a reactionary, exclusionary politics that is as self-defeating as it is divisive.
 Can the Left escape this extremism and stay true to the progressive ideals it once professed?